c5huracan/compiler/README.md

 - **Code Generation**: Generate Python code from AST

 ## Architecture

+**Evaluation Pipeline:**
+Text → Lexer → Tokens → Parser → AST → Evaluator → Result

+**Code Generation Pipeline:**
-Text → Lexer → Tokens → Parser → AST → Evaluator → Result ↓ Code Generator → Python Code
+Text → Lexer → Tokens → Parser → AST → Code Generator → Python Code

-Copied!
+Both pipelines share the same front-end (Lexer and Parser) that produces an AST but have different back-ends.

+The AST can then be:
+- Evaluated to produce a result
+- Transformed into Python code

+This separation allows the same parsed structure to be used for multiple purposes.

 ## Components

 - `lexer.py` - Tokenization